icecrystals/huangzhikaicn.github.io/index.md

 ### News

-- 2022.06.29 My master thesis *A Continuous-Time Input Pipelined SAR ADC with Predictive Offset Generation* conducted at Prof. Taekwang Jang's lab received a grade of 5.75/6, the second-highest possible grade at ETH Zurich.
+- 2022.06.29 My master thesis *A Continuous-Time Input Pipelined SAR ADC with Loop-Embedded Predictive Offset Generation* conducted at Prof. Taekwang Jang's lab received a grade of 5.75/6, the second-highest possible grade at ETH Zurich.
 - 2022.04.28 My co-author paper on event-based digital accelerator is accepted in DATE 2022 and is already online, see [IEEE Xplore](https://ieeexplore.ieee.org/document/9774552/).